juanpablopizarro/iot-bootcamp/setting_up_enviroment/Cpp/README.md

 - You will need to log out and log back in again (or reboot) for the user group changes to take effect.

+¡¡NOW YOU ARE READY FOR THE [LED EXAMPLE](https://github.com/juanpablopizarro/iot-bootcamp/blob/develop/examples/Led%20Example/README.md)!!